 Laurie is a member of the Lower Columbia Transportation Association, Maritime Commerce Club and the National Defense Transportation Association.

-Laurie, who attended Chemeketa Community College in 1987, lives in Kalama with her husband Nate and two children, Logan and Skylar.
+Laurie, who attended Chemeketa Community College in 1987, lives in Kalama with her husband Nate and has two grown children, Logan and Skylar.